Tuesday, May 26, 2009

 The maturing of customer experience.
 Forrester’s second annual Customer Experience Index that rated 113 organizations across 12 industries showed that there’s a lot of opportunity to improve.
 This also showed up when consumers rated Web, phone, and in-person interactions in Experiences That Satisfy Consumers, 2009, The good news is that customer experience management is definitely maturing which I highlighted in the following posts: Customer Experience Grows Up, Six Trends Reshape Voice Of The Customer Programs, and The State Of Customer Experience.

-Customer Experience Correlates To Loyalty, I found that customer experience correlates to three key elements of loyalty: willingness to repurchase, reluctance to switch, and likelihood to recommend.
+Customer experience correlates to loyalty.
+In Customer Experience Correlates To Loyalty, I found that customer experience correlates to three key elements of loyalty: willingness to repurchase, reluctance to switch, and likelihood to recommend.
 And the correlations got even stronger since 2007.
 I dug a bit deeper into the data in More Info On Customer Experience And Loyalty.

-6 C’s Of Customer-Centric DNA.
+Building a customer-centric culture.
+Culture is a key ingredient for good customer experience — so I introduced the 6 C’s Of Customer-Centric DNA.
 And it’s also why I told execs that they need to Invest In Culture As A Corporate Asset.
 Other posts that looked at culture included: The Cultures Of Best Buy, Google, GE, And Semco, WL Gore Succeeds Without Employees, At Four Seasons, Customer Experience Is Everyone’s Business, and Execs Need To Focus More On Culture.

 Managing through the recession.
 I’ve been writing a lot about how to manage in a recession.
 Here are some of the key posts in this period: Recession Strategies From IDEO And Potatoes, Jeff Immelt On Managing In A Downturn, Turn Hard Times Into Goat Stew, Recession Leadership: Be Real, Communicate, And Look Ahead, Retail Execs Discuss Leading In A Recession, Learn From Home Depot And Macy’s, But Not Office Depot, and Lessons From Condoms And Canned Goods.